Aspen Colorado hiking trails do not disappoint. These are the 10 best hikes in Aspen that any outdoor lover will enjoy with unforgettable views!

 To get to the trailhead you will travel eight miles up Highway 82 and turn right onto Lincoln Creek Road.
 After 6.3 miles, the trailhead will be on your left.

 The hike meanders through pine and fir forests in addition to wildflower meadows.

 American Lake Trail

 The American Lake Trail is the perfect way to acclimate for longer trails and provides an impressive dose of scenery and an excellent workout.

 Steep switchbacks wind through aspen groves before the trail turns south.

 Enjoy the transition to spruce-fir forests and then on to meadows sprinkled with wildflowers.

-You will go back through forest, cross a scree field, and then follow the sounds of a waterfall which will appear suddenly on your left.
+You will go back through the forest, cross a scree field, and then follow the sounds of a waterfall which will appear suddenly on your left.

 A short distance further takes you to American Lake, a picturesque basin backdropped by a granite ridge.

 Hunter Creek Hike